ysmine00/shiny-tracker/README.md

 > Track every shiny Pokémon hunt.
 Calculate your luck.
 Built as a full-stack portfolio project.

-A web app for logging shiny Pokémon hunts across all mainline games — with real-time data sync, accurate cumulative probability math, hunt history charts, and per-trainer collections backed by Supabase.
+A web app for logging shiny Pokémon hunts across all mainline games: with real-time data sync, accurate cumulative probability math, hunt history charts, and per-trainer collections backed by Supabase.

 ---